 - If needed, apply a third coat (if using a light color a third coat is recommended).
 Allow the paint to completely dry overnight.

-- Seal cabinet frames, doors, and drawers using gloves, a paintbrush, and Polyurethane.
+- Seal cabinet frames, doors, and drawers using gloves, a paintbrush, and a poly Varnish.
 Two coats are recommended.
 Do not over brush and allow enough drying time between coats.

 - When completely dry, begin re-installing doors and drawers.
 Use a screwdriver or drill, and the hardware you stored in the labeled solo cups.